A Guide to Google Play Store Listing Experiments

 Google Play Completion ConditionsGoogle Play completion conditions highlight the estimated completion conditions for an A/B test.
 Source: Google Play Developer Console.

-How to set up a Google Play Experiment
+How to set up a Google Play experiment?

 Now that we have highlighted the new features Google Play has incorporated into store listing experiments, let’s find out how you can leverage these new features when setting up your A/B test.